-The Disability Determination Services makes medical eligibility determination on applications for Social Security Disability Insurance and Supplemental Security Income for the Social Security Administration (SSA).
+The Disability Determination Services makes medical eligibility determination on applications for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) for the Social Security Administration (SSA).

 SSDI pays disability benefits to individuals who are insured due to contributions to the Social Security trust fund through Social Security tax on their earnings.
 SSDI also makes payments to certain people with disabilities who are dependents of insured individuals.

 SSI provides for payments to persons, including children under the age of 18, who have disabilities and limited income and resources.

 The SSA, which makes decisions about eligibility for disability benefits, defines disability as the inability to engage in substantial gainful activity because of any medically determinable physical or mental impairment which has lasted or is expected to last at least 12 months or is expected to result in death.
 Disability Determination Services operations are fully funded by the SSA.

 The Social Security Administration pays disability benefits under two programs:

 - SSDI provides disability benefits to blind or disabled individuals who are insured based on federal insurance contributions (FICA) paid into the Social Security Trust Fund.
 Certain family members can also receive benefits based on a worker's contributions.

 - SSI provides benefits to individuals who are disabled, blind or elderly, with limited income and resources, including children under age 18, who are disabled, blind or elderly.

 The medical requirements that determine who is eligible for disability payments are the same under both programs.
 Under the Social Security system, disability payments are based on inability to work.
 Individuals are considered "disabled" if they are unable to do any kind of work and their disabilities are expected to last for at least twelve months or result in death.